SomethingNewUK/party-constitution/financial-scheme.md

 ## Role of the party treasurer

-1.6 Alexander Hilton, the registered treasurer of Something New is responsible for the whole party’s compliance with the requirements of the Act, including the following:
+1.6 Raymond James Smith, the registered treasurer of Something New is responsible for the whole party’s compliance with the requirements of the Act, including the following:

 ## Annual accounts

 1.7 Something New will submit our annual statement of accounts to the Commission by the required date, being 30 April of the year following the end of the financial year if both our expenditure and income are under £250,000 in that year, or 7 July of the year following the end of our financial year if either our expenditure or income exceeds £250,000 in that year.
 We understand that if our income or expenditure exceeds £250,000 our accounts must be submitted with an auditor’s certificate.

-1.8 In order to comply with this requirement, Alexander Hilton has:
+1.8 In order to comply with this requirement, Raymond James Smith has:

 * put in place arrangements for ensuring that annual statements of accounts for the party are prepared, approved, audited where necessary and submitted to the Commission by the prescribed deadline for each register the party is on
 * put in place accounting processes capable of meeting the Act’s accounting record keeping requirements and of any regulations made by the Commission about the format of statements of accounts